How Our Programs Help Support Minnesota Veterans.

 -

-Self-Expression: Photography enables Veterans to explore their emotions and ideas creatively, unlocking hidden talents and building confidence.
+Self-Expression: Photography and videography enables Veterans to explore their emotions and ideas creatively, unlocking hidden talents and building confidence.

 -

-Artistic Growth: Learning and practicing photography techniques provide Veterans with a structured, goal-oriented hobby that stimulates their creativity.
+Artistic Growth: Learning and practicing photo and video techniques provide Veterans with a structured, goal-oriented hobby that stimulates their creativity.

 -